Abell 1033: Radio halo and gently reenergized tail at 54 MHz: Results

 \subsection{Spectral index maps}

-We create spectral index maps in the ranges 54-144\,MHz and 144-323\,MHz.
-For this, we discard all pixels with a surface brightness significance below $3\sigma_{\mathrm{rms}}$ in at least one of the two relevant images.
-We use the linear least squares method in log-space to determine the spectral index values.
+We created spectral index maps in the ranges 54-144\,MHz and 144-323\,MHz.
+For this, we discarded all pixels with a surface brightness significance below $3\sigma_{\mathrm{rms}}$ in at least one of the two relevant images.
+We used the linear least-squares method in log-space to determine the spectral index values.
 The uncertainties were estimated according to Gaussian propagation of uncertainty.
-To investigate the spectral shape, we create a curvature map from the spectral index maps.
+To investigate the spectral shape, we created a curvature map from the spectral index maps.
 The curvature is defined as $\Delta_{\alpha}=\alpha_{54}^{144} - \alpha_{144}^{325}$.
-The high-resolution spectral index and curvature maps are displayed in \autoref{fig:si}, the corresponding uncertainty maps are provided in \autoref{fig:sierr}.
+The high-resolution spectral index and curvature maps are displayed in \autoref{fig:si}, and the corresponding uncertainty maps are provided in \autoref{fig:sierr}.
 At the position of the WAT host galaxy, we measure a spectral index of $\alpha=-0.65$ in both frequency intervals.
-Along the tail, the spectral index gradually steepens, the steepening is stronger at higher frequency.
+Along the tail, the spectral index gradually steepens.
+The steepening is stronger at higher frequency.
 At the location of the bend in the tail, the spectral index does not steepen further and remains approximately constant along the GReET for both frequency ranges.
 For this section of the tail, we measure an extremely steep spectral index of $-3.8\pm0.18$ between 144 and 325\,MHz, which is fairly uniform for a projected distance of 300\,kpc.
-Towards ultra-low frequencies, the spectrum of this region shows extreme curvature ($\Delta_\alpha =1.8\pm0.23$).
+Toward ultra-low frequencies, the spectrum of this region shows extreme curvature ($\Delta_\alpha =1.8\pm0.23$).